Linuxfabrik/monitoring-plugins/check-plugins/openstack-nova-list/README.md

 **Important Notes:**

 * You have to provide a path to an rc file to authenticate.
 The rc file should contain the standard OpenStack environment variables such as `OS_AUTH_URL`, `OS_USERNAME`, `OS_PASSWORD`, `OS_PROJECT_NAME` and `OS_PROJECT_DOMAIN_NAME`.
 A domain is taken from the id variable if the rc file sets one, otherwise from the name variable, and falls back to the `default` domain if it sets neither.
+* A cloud whose certificate a private CA signed is covered by `OS_CACERT` in the rc file, naming either a PEM file or a directory of hashed certificates.
+That bundle replaces the trust store of the host for this check, the same way `curl --cacert` does, so a public CA no longer verifies while it is set.
 * The check reuses the Keystone token of the previous run.
-A run that has a valid token makes a single API request, a run that has to authenticate first makes three. `--cache-expire` bounds the reuse, and a token is never reused past its own lifetime.
+A run that has a valid token makes a single API request, a run that has to authenticate first makes one more. `--cache-expire` bounds the reuse, and a token is never reused past its own lifetime.
+A password that changed therefore takes until the cached token expires to show up as a failed authentication.
 The token is stored in the plugin cache database, which lives in a directory only the user running the check can read.
 * The check reports the instances of the project the rc file scopes to, not of the whole cloud.
 Point it at one service per project.
 * Instances whose Nova cell does not answer are left out of the listing by the Compute API itself, and the check cannot tell them apart from instances that do not exist.
 A cell outage therefore shows up as a shrinking instance count, not as an alert.
 Trend the `total` metric to catch it.
 * The compute host an instance runs on is reported by Nova only to a project with administrative rights, because it sits behind the `os_compute_api:os-extended-server-attributes` policy, which defaults to admin.
 With an ordinary project account the Host column stays out of the table, and `--match-host` and `--ignore-host` report UNKNOWN instead of quietly matching nothing.
-* Requires the `python-novaclient` Python module.

 **Data Collection:**

-* Authenticates against Keystone with the credentials from the rc file, and reuses the resulting token on the following runs
+* Authenticates against the Keystone Identity v3 API with the credentials from the rc file, and reuses the resulting token on the following runs
 * Lists every instance of the project, following the pagination of the Compute API so that clouds with more than a thousand instances are covered too
 * Maps every Nova server status to a state, counts the instances per status, and reports the most recent status change across all of them
 * `--match` and `--ignore` filter by instance name, `--match-zone`, `--match-vm-state` and `--match-host` (each with an `--ignore-` counterpart) by availability zone, VM state and compute host